About Us

 • Clean-up of overgrown landscaping to create a more welcoming coastal surrounding,

-• Enhance affordable public access to the coastline,
+• Enhanced affordable public access to the coastline,

-• Add 150 interim campsites to De Anza Cove.
+• Addition of 147 interim campsites to De Anza Cove.

 On November 14, 2022, Mission Bay RV Resort began the remediation and removal of the abandoned mobile homes.
-Following the removal, they will begin cleaning up the landscaping, and repairing and improving the bicycle/pedestrian trails.
-They will also be adding 147 temporary RV sites to the northeast corner.
+Following the removal, the landscape was cleaned up and the bicycle/pedestrian trails were repaired and improved.
+In July, 147 temporary RV and tent camping sites with full hookups were added to the northeast corner for additional low-cost accommodations on Mission Bay.

 Before De Anza Clean-up